MultiTrickFox/Vanilla_RCNN/README.md

 Guide (simple):

-0- Make sure to install packets mentioned above.
+0- Make sure to install packages mentioned above.

 >guaranteed to run on OS X, while Windows is known to be memory-error prone.